Hakomi Events

 By consciously inhabiting protector states, in a deeply embodied way, our clients experience an infinitely greater sense of internal space.
 These experiences are pivotal, and they deepen commitment to the process of reconciling with both protector and protected parts.
 The work becomes highly gratifying for both clients and practitioners.

-Working with Protectors, Part 1: (May 17-18) How to Go Beneath Judgment States to the Underlying Core Material (Prerequisite)
+Working with Protectors, Part 1: How to Go Beneath Judgment States to the Underlying Core Material (Prerequisite available as an on-demand recording plus live practice session)

 Working with ProtectorsPart 2 (December 6-7): Learning to Consciously Inhabit Protector States and Protected States